The Pros and Cons of Telecommuting

 - I can work at my own pace, in logical segments.

-- I'm highly productive due to a lack of disruptions, including general employee chattiness.
+- I'm highly productive due to a lack of disruptions.

-- I still attend all meetings via phone link or web meeting software.
-These technologies allow out-of-office attendees to interact in the meeting, view or present work product, or conduct private one-on-one visual conversations.
+- I still attend all meetings via phone or video conference.
+These technologies allow out-of-office attendees to participate, view or present work product, or conduct private one-on-one visual conversations.
 (I comb my hair for those.)

-- I no longer have to drive an hour to an hour and 15 minutes (each way) in incredibly stressful traffic - this also gives me 2 to 2 1/2 more hours each day to spend on actual work.
+- I no longer have to drive an hour (each way) in incredibly stressful traffic - this also gives me 2 more hours each day to spend on actual work.
 In addition, it saves me a ton on gas and car maintenance.

 - I don't have to pack a lunch.